vrandamanihar/23UADS4171-Vranda-Manihar-NNLAB-2025/Experiment-3/Readme.md

 My Comments
-Sigmoid activation is not ideal for deep networks due to the vanishing gradient problem, which slows down learning.
+1. We have used sigmoid activation function in this which is slowing the learning.
-This code uses TensorFlow 1.x style graph execution, which requires disabling eager execution.
+ 2. We have used disable eager execution function to use tensorflow 1.x(Older Version)

-Improvements
+ *Improvements--*
-Use TensorFlow 2.x with Keras Functional API for modern implementation.
+ 1. We can use ReLu activation function for speeding up training and increasing model performance.
-Use of ReLu activation function for speeding up training and gradient flow.
+ 2. We can use tensorflow newer version with Keras for easy implementation.